Nilonic/PyThreadFlow/README.md

 2. **Added framework for the thread multi-thread parts**: Another significant addition is the implementation of a framework specifically designed to handle the multi-threading aspects of the code.
 This framework provides the necessary structure and functionality to support multi-threaded operations within the application.
 While the framework has been implemented, the next step is to incorporate the appropriate callers that will utilize and interact with the multi-threading capabilities.
 Once these callers are added, the system will be able to effectively leverage multiple threads for concurrent execution, improving performance and efficiency.

 3. **Added check in `__init__` so it can't be run directly**: A check has been introduced in the `__init__` function to prevent it from being executed directly.
 This modification ensures that the initialization process follows the correct procedure and is triggered through the appropriate mechanisms.
 By disallowing direct execution of the `__init__` function, potential errors or unintended consequences arising from manual invocations can be avoided.
 This check adds an extra layer of safety and helps maintain the integrity and stability of the codebase.

+4. **Fixed the MD file again**: During the initial release of PyThreadFlow, we encountered an issue with the Markdown (MD) file associated with the project.
+However, rest assured that we have addressed this problem promptly.
+Our team has worked diligently to rectify the MD file, ensuring that it now functions correctly.
+We sincerely apologize for any inconvenience caused.
+With the MD file now fixed, you can proceed to enjoy PyThreadFlow V0.0.0.dev1.post1, taking full advantage of its features and functionalities.

+5. **Updated the files**: We deeply regret to inform you that an incorrect version of the files was inadvertently uploaded during our previous release.
+We sincerely apologize for any confusion or inconvenience caused by this oversight.
+However, we want to assure you that we have swiftly rectified the situation.
+Our team has taken immediate action to update the files, ensuring that the correct version is now available for download.
+We understand the importance of delivering accurate and reliable software, and we appreciate your understanding and patience during this process.
+Thank you for your continued support as we strive to provide you with the best possible experience with PyThreadFlow.

 ## TODOs